hugomarshall/hugomarshall/project-skills.md

 >
 >Here the commercial team can shared custom temporary links to a form for customers to update and validate they profiles or register an account.
 >
->To enable this proccess, the commercial team contact each customer to get they principal e-mail and mobile number to send the links.
+>To enable this proccess, the commercial team contact each customer to get they principal e-mail and mobile number to send the link.
 >
 >
 >### **Back-office:**